kutaslab/fitgrid/docs/source/why_fitgrid.rst

     pvalues = lm_grid.pvalues

-The crux of the approach concieved and implemented by Andrey Portnoy is that ``lm_grid``, a ``FitGrid`` object, can be queried for the exact same attributes as a regular ``statsmodels`` ``fit`` object as above.
+The crux of the approach conceived and implemented by Andrey Portnoy is that ``lm_grid``, a ``FitGrid`` object, can be queried for the exact same attributes as a regular ``statsmodels`` ``fit`` object as above.